I’m Prune –that means « plum »-, an independent journalist and author.

-My first non fiction book, La Fille & Le Moudjahidine, describing my friendship with a MMA fighter and refugee living in Germany and flirting with the djihad, was published in France in June 2015 and shortlisted for the Prix ESJ-Maison Blanche.
+My first non fiction book, La Fille & Le Moudjahidine, describing my friendship with a MMA fighter and refugee living in Germany flirting with the djihad, was published in France in June 2015 and shortlisted for the Prix ESJ-Maison Blanche.
 Copies are available in bookstores or Amazon.

 Plumaberlin is a subjective portfolio, displaying some of my reportages and projects, as well as personal insights about Berlin.

 ©All pictures on the blog are mine, if the contrary is not mentioned.